msadman-sakib/convert-pdf-to-300dpi-png-macOS/README.md

 ## Use case:
 I use it to generate all my pdfs images generated from my R scripts into png.
 As, pdfs are used to make main figures in illustrator and pngs are used for powerpoint presentation

+### Requires
+- homebrew
+- using brew to install imagemagick in macOS